Life is about decisions, not conditions.

 I guess the question that now comes to mind is: So, how can one make quality decisions?
 Let me proffer a few suggestions:

-.
+Reflect on the nature of the challenge.
 Every decision is a response to a situation.
 Recognize all problems, no matter how difficult, as opportunities for improvement, and make the most of these opportunities.
 Think of all possible choices and consider the effects.
 Will it be permanent or reversible?
 The Bible says, “The naive believes everything, but the sensible man considers his steps.”
 (Proverbs 14:15)

 Be courageous.
 Choosing is a courageous act that entails opting for various courses of actions that will define one's destiny.
 Major decisions require courage.
 One must have courage to stand by their decisions, take risks, and implement it.
 You cannot win anything worth mentioning by playing it safe.
 Courage is doing what you ought to do even when you are afraid.
 Ambrose Redmoon, puts it more succinctly when he said, “Courage is not the absence of fear, but rather the judgement that something else is more important than fear.”